Hire a DevOps Engineer

 Freelance engineers are independent specialists who offer their DevOps services on platforms like Upwork, Fiverr, or Freelancer.

-Working with recruiting agencies
+Working with talent tech recruiting companies

 Hiring a DevOps engineer through communities and groups